How to Pass the Insurance Exam | TESTivity License Exam Prep

 In the end the best advice we have is to keep an open mind, don't panic and DON'T ARGUE WITH THE QUESTION you have to answer it as it is written.
 Pick the best available answer and move on.

-Every example on this page came straight off the actual Life & Health or the Property & Casualty state licensing exam.
+Every example on this page came straight off the actual Life & Health or the Property & Casualty state insurance licensing exam.

 According to IRS rules, at what age must the owner of a qualified retirement plan begin taking required minimum distributions?